jroji/issue-tracker/README.md

 ## Architectural decision

+- Used nx as monorepository to create reusable libs and keep the projects separated
-- All columns depends on the Status enum.
+- All columns and application depends only on the Status enum.
 You can add new columns just by adding new options there.
 - Shared elements (Card) are reusable and composable in order to increase resuability
 - Reusable components and elements use custom properties in order to be easily customized
 - Used MSWJS for mocks, using service workers in order to attack a fictional domain (example.com)
 - Created my own drag library

 ## Start the application